Lakshay0124/Gramo-Player-cli/README.md

 1.ffmpeg
 2.yt-dlp
 3.gnu core utilites like awk,cut etc.
+4.mpv

-*controls to play songs are just like ffplay
+*controls to play songs are just like mpv
 *your songs will be stored in songs directory
 *don't type .mp3 extension when typing any song name in second option just type song name